 - Available in many colors & 2 shapes to fit your shoes

 - A bit more expensive than regular laces

 - Fit may take a little while to get used to

-Most people don’t think about their shoelaces, but Xpand does make it very easy to slip shoes on and off.
-Once you get the laces installed and fitted, you don’t have to think about them at all.
-Even when jogging or exercising, the laces stay tight and can’t come untied. $9.99 (or 3 or $25) isn’t nothing, but it’s cheaper than buying a new pair of slip-on shoes and you get to keep the walking shoes you like.
+Most walkers don’t think much about their shoelaces, but Xpand actually makes it very easy to slip your shoes on and off.
+Once you get the Xpand laces installed and fitted, you don’t have to think about them at all.
+Even when jogging or exercising, the laces stay tight and can’t come untied. $9.99 (or 3 or $25) isn’t insignificant, but it’s cheaper than buying a new pair of slip-on shoes and you get to keep the walking shoes you like.

 How to find Xpand?